![]() |

 option should give you some information about the available variants of Peano, its extensions and toolboxes.

 call.
-Once the tests pass, I recommend that you add further options (IO) and/or parallelisation.
+Once the tests pass, you may add further options (IO) and/or parallelisation.
 Please note that the baseline configure is not sufficient for most applications, as it builds merely Peano's core libraries.

 Besides Peano's toolboxes and extensions, compilers, linkers and both compiler and linker flags can be changed by resetting the corresponding environment variables (such as CXX